In a city known for “sinful” activities, there are a surprising number of museums and educational attractions to explore.

 I’m particularly drawn to Cosmo’s digital art, which is most prominently featured in their hotel lobby (pictured below).

-Flamingo Habitat at Flamingo: Tucked behind Flamingo is one of our favorite free things to do in Vegas, a wildlife habitat that is home to a flock of Chilean flamingos and other types of fowl and fish.
+Flamingo Habitat at Flamingo: Tucked behind Flamingo is a wildlife habitat that’s home to a flock of Chilean flamingos and other types of fowl and fish.
 Along the trail are educational placards, which give you a better understanding of the animals within the habitat.

 Erotic Heritage Museum: Located near the Strip behind the Fashion Show Mall, the Erotic Heritage Museum’s exhibits educate guests on the history of sex and how it has been depicted in art historically by cultures around the world.